Wukong Framework for Not Safe For Work Detection in Text-to-Image systems: Wukong-Demons Dataset

+We limit each prompt to fewer than 70 words to ensure compatibility with the Stable Diffusion text encoder (77-token limit).
+This results in approximately 1,000 prompts per category.
+The dataset is split into training, validation, and test sets in a 7:2:1 ratio.

+\paragraph{Image Generation and Labeling.} For each prompt, we generate 10 images using a T2I model (e.g., SDXL~\cite{SDXL}), varying random seeds and recording them for reproducibility.
+Each image is labeled with category-specific NSFW tags using GPT-4o-mini as a vision–language model (VLM), based on the following prompt:

+To improve label reliability, we additionally use OpenAI’s multimodal moderation model~\cite{openaimoderation} as auxiliary supervision.
+An image is marked unsafe if the highest predicted unsafe-category probability exceeds 0.5.
+When the moderation output conflicts with the VLM label, we convert the moderation result into text and provide it to the VLM for reconsideration.
+We further manually verify approximately 10\% of generated images—primarily those with conflicting labels—and observe high agreement between the VLM’s final decisions and human judgments.

-This construction offers two key improvements: \begin{enumerate}[left=0pt] \item We leverage a strong VLM to ensure that generated prompts describe visually unsafe content, improving alignment between prompt semantics and visual outcomes. \item We assign NSFW labels based on the generated image rather than the text, enabling model- and seed-specific annotations that better reflect T2I behavior. \end{enumerate} This two-step strategy improves visual relevance and mitigates the shortcomings of purely text-based labeling, such as overgeneralizing any mention of "knife" as unsafe, an issue common in prior datasets~\cite{latentguard,ART}.
+\paragraph{Dataset Advantages.} This construction offers two key benefits: \begin{enumerate} \item Using a strong VLM ensures that prompts correspond to visually unsafe content, improving alignment between textual semantics and generated images. \item Assigning labels based on generated images—rather than prompts alone—enables model- and seed-specific annotations that more accurately reflect T2I behavior. \end{enumerate}

-We provide a detailed description of the Wukong-Demons dataset in Appendix~\ref{datasetdetails}, including prompt construction, data format, and statistical analysis.
+This image-grounded labeling mitigates common issues in text-only datasets, such as overgeneralizing any mention of terms like "knife" as unsafe~\cite{latentguard, ART}.

+We summarize the distribution of the Wukong-demons dataset in Table~\ref{tab: datasetstatistics}.
+The dataset comprises 7,640 prompts and 76,400 generated images (10 images per prompt).
+On average, 54.29\% of the images are labeled as NSFW, illustrating that even with the same prompt, different seeds can result in both safe and unsafe images.

+Table~\ref{tab: datasetstatistics} compares the distribution of the Wukong-Demons dataset with CoPro and I2P.
+Here, "\% of unsafe images" refers to the proportion of all generated images labeled as unsafe, while "\% of $\geq 1$ prompts" indicates the proportion of prompts that generate at least one unsafe image across 10 random seeds.
+As shown, the Wukong-Demons dataset contains a substantially higher proportion of visually unsafe prompts compared to previous datasets.